 The Dean of Students is Eric Hull.
-He oversees school-wide discipline, implementation of Love and Logic Discipline, and traffic and safety operations of the school.
+He oversees school-wide discipline, implementation of Love and Logic Discipline, and traffic operations of the school.

-The Instructional Coach is Caleb Calloway.
-He works with the Headmaster to observe daily instruction and supports teacher development in planning and instruction.
+The Instructional Coaches are Caleb Calloway and Beth Terpstra.
+The Instructional Coaches work with the Headmaster to observe daily instruction and supports teacher development in planning and instruction.